simao-ferreira/dotfiles/i3/README.md

 ## Sound
 Out of the box Mi3 comes with AlsaMixer, but sound will not working from headphones, some comments online refer to Alsa not being able to play from Firefox and other programs.
 Within Mi3 there is also a script to install Pulse Audio with it.
 Pulse Audio will run on top of AlsaMixer to provide extra capabilities.

-Too install it run the scrip `instal_pulse`, with that the `/.i3/config` file will change and auto-magically apply all configurations necessary.
+Too install it run the scrip `install_pulse`, with that the `/.i3/config` file will change and auto-magically apply all configurations necessary.

 To manage external input `mod+ctrl+m` brings the Pulse Audio manager and from there is easy to select the input.
 For example USB headphones.